 If a father is seeking visitation with the child and the father’s name is not on the child’s birth certificate, it may be necessary for the father to seek a paternity order through the courts prior to obtaining visitation rights, and our attorneys can provide comprehensive guidance in this process.

-- A schedule for visitation, including schedules that apply to holidays and vacations
+- A schedule for visitation, including holidays and vacation

 - Whether the visitation will be unsupervised or supervised, and, if so, by whom